 Toul and its room of wonders

 The town of Toul puts on a sound and light show honouring summer evenings.
-In 2017, city hall shines in the spotlight with a fabulous combination of architecture and plants.
+In 2018, city hall shines in the spotlight with a fabulous combination of architecture and plants.
 On the rear facade of this former Episcopal palace, in an unexpected garden setting, a cabinet of curiosities opens its doors to scenes inspired by the history of Toul.
 The show is created by Damien Fontaine, a composer and director from Nancy, known for his monumental creations.
+Discover the new show from 29 Juny to 2 September 2018.